 Diatomaceous Earth, consists of the micro skeletons of fossilised remains of deceased diatoms, which are a type of algae found in both sea water and fresh water.
 They have sharp edges, which kills both internal and external parasites, while being safe for the animals and the environment.
 Note that there are several grades of DE, and only FOOD GRADE should be fed to or used externally on animals.

 It sounded like a great idea so I started trying to find out where I could buy it.
 Unfortunately most of our local produce stores hadn't heard of it.
 On a recent trip to Cairns, we were able to buy 1 kg of locally mined Diatomaceous Earth at the Yungaburra markets (mined in Herberton).
-I think our closest supply is actually Mt Sylvia Diatomite, near Gatton in the Lockyer Valley, but they will only sell it to our local produce store by the pallet (that's 50X20 kg bags, a bit more than we need!), so we might have to drive down to the mine and pick up a few bags instead!
-In the meantime, this is how I plan to use it.
+I think our closest supply is actually Mt Sylvia Diatomite, near Gatton in the Lockyer Valley, but they will only sell it to our local produce store by the pallet (that's 50X20 kg bags, a bit more than we need!).
+We eventually found a source and bought several bags on the Mt Sylvia diatomite fines product.

-I have already sprinkled DE in the chickens' layer boxes, they don't often get lice, but I hope this will prevent it occurring again (along with sulphur and lime, just in case!).
+I use DE in the chickens' layer boxes, this helps to prevent lice and mites living in the nesting boxes.
 The one problem with our movable chicken tractors is that they don't have a permanent dust bath area, but they do tend to fluff up in the layer boxes, so this is the best area for our chooks to get an external dose of DE.
-We should also mix it into their feed at 2% by weight, and as we're now buying layer mash instead of pellets, that should be easy, but that's about 400g for every 20 kg bag of feed, so I need to buy some more!

 |DE, lime and sulphur sprinkled in the layer boxes.|